- What is a function?

-Now that we’ve learned about Python’s built-in functions, let’s see how we can write our own functions.
+Now that we’ve learned about Python’s built-in functions, let’s see how we can create user-defined functions.

 What is a function?

 Functions help to reduce redundancy and make code more flexible and easier to maintain.
-They are typically defined once, and used several times in a program.
-A function can also live in one place (for example in an external module) and be used somewhere else.
+They are typically defined once, and used several times in one or more programs.
+Functions may be defined in one place (for example in an external module) and used somewhere else.

 Defining a function

-After that we have the body of the function, which contains the code that gets executed every time the function is called.
+After the first line comes the body of the function, with the code that is executed every time the function is called.
 In this case, the function will print out

 The body of a function cannot be completely empty.
-If we wish to create a function that does nothing at all, we need to use the
+If we wish to create a function that does nothing at all, we need to place a

 pass statement in its body:

 Once a function has been defined, we can call it anywhere in our program, as many times as we want.